In some way, plants are like pets and children. They need to be nurtured, and some have special needs.

 Even though winter plant protection in Florida is less of a concern than in many other parts of the country, some seasonal preparations are recommended to assure that trees, shrubs, and landscape plants remain healthy and “happy” all year long.
 The University of Florida offers basic advice to gardeners, with practical information about how to prepare a Florida landscape for cold weather and possible freezes.

 Plant protection for winter focuses on minimizing potential damage to plants and shrubs.
 Tropicals are not cold-hardy, and even though prolonged freezes are uncommon, a single night of wind and cold, with temperatures between 30 and 40 degrees, can cause lasting trauma for tender plants.

 Plant Protection: First Things First

 Proper mulch helps to insulate the ground and protect plants.
 Finally, try to give your plants some extra water in advance of a cold front.
 The best time is morning, so that water can be absorbed during the day.
-Daytime sun will warm the soil, adding more protection for plant roots.
-Coupled with external covering, your plants stand a better chance to survive and thrive.
+The daytime sun will warm the soil, adding more protection for plant roots.
+Coupled with an external covering, your plants stand a better chance to survive and thrive.

 Always cover vulnerable plants when a cold snap is expected.

 There are right and wrong ways to provide the needed coverage.
 Here are some tips to remember: